-The Disability Resource Center works with students and faculty to provide academic accommodations for those needing assistive services.The Regional Assistive Technology Center provides communication devices and key knowledge about the services available for assistive technology.Together with the MSUM community, we can each do our part to eliminate barriers to the use of information and technology on campus and help our learners be successful.
+The Disability Resource Center works with students and faculty to provide academic accommodations for those needing assistive services.The Regional Assistive Technology Center provides communication devices and key knowledge about the services available for assistive technology.Together with the MSUM community, we can each do our part to eliminate barriers and help our learners be successful.

 Use the links below for tips on using UDL to make your materials accessible to all users.